freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-212-combined-volume-of-cuboids/index.md

 ---
-title: Problem 212: Combined Volume of Cuboids
+title: Combined Volume of Cuboids
 ---
 ## Problem 212: Combined Volume of Cuboids